zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 We recommend that you read through each of the steps, review the *emcli* command, its verbs and deployment procedures to get an understanding of what it takes to do it from scratch.
 For a full end-to-end hands-on execution of “patching” lab, we highly recommend the *Automated Database Patching at Scale with Fleet Maintenance* Lab.

-To ensure smooth execution of the intended use cases, we have pre-hosted the scripts to be used later at */home/oracle/fleet*
+To ensure smooth execution of the use cases, we have pre-hosted the scripts to be used later at */home/oracle/fleet*

 ## Task 2: Detect Configuration Pollution with Software Standardization Advisor